delvr/Streams/README.md

-## Note: this repository is superceded by [Farseek-Mods](https://github.com/delvr/Farseek-Mods) for newer Minecraft versions.
+## Note: this repository is superseded by [Farseek-Mods](https://github.com/delvr/Farseek-Mods) for newer Minecraft versions.

 # Streams